CHEC offers new kayaking programs

-ENGLEWOOD — Charlotte Harbor Environmental Center will conduct a series of free kayak excursions leaving from Cedar Point Environmental Park, 2300 Placida Road, Englewood.
+Charlotte Harbor Environmental Center will conduct a series of free kayak excursions leaving from Cedar Point Environmental Park, 2300 Placida Road, in Englewood.

-After an introductory program on safety and kayak handling, participants will walk a short distance to Lemon Bay where a small group of 10 participants will use 11-foot, sit-on, single-person kayaks to navigate the shallow water in search of dolphin, wading birds, and other marine life.
+After an introductory program on safety and kayak handling, participants will walk a short distance to Lemon Bay where a group of 10 participants will use 11-foot, sit-on, single-person kayaks to navigate the shallow water in search of dolphin, wading birds and other marine life.

 Participation is limited to ages 16 and above; under 18 must be accompanied by an adult.
 Space is limited to 10 participants per event so pre-registration is necessary for this free program.
 All kayaks, life vests, paddles, and seats are provided.